Configuration

 | System | Live delay, calibration controls, replay controls, live timing connectivity, F1TV token status and controls |

-*Entities marked with an asterisk depend on Replay Mode or experimental F1TV Auth testing, depending on the selected feature.
+*Entities marked with an asterisk depend on either Replay Mode or optional F1TV Auth, depending on whether you are using historical replay data or extra live timing data.

 Each device exposes its own set of device automation triggers, making it straightforward to build automations directly from the UI without writing YAML.